-Personnel Records

-Policy GBA
+Personnel Records Policy DBA, GBA

 Most district records, including personnel records, are public information and must be released upon request.
+In most cases, an employee's personal email address is confidential and may not be released without the employee's permission.

 Employees may choose to have the following personal information withheld:

-- Address - Phone number, including personal cell phone number - Information that reveals whether they have family members - Personal e-mail address
+- Address - Phone number, including personal cell phone number - Emergency contact information - Information that reveals whether they have family members

-The choice to not allow public access to this information may be made at any time by submitting a written request to the human resources office.
-New or terminating employees have 14 days after hire or termination to submit a request.
-Otherwise, personal information will be released to the public.
+The choice to not allow public access to this information or change an existing choice may be made at any time by submitting a written request to Human Resources.
+New or terminated employees have 14 days after hire or termination to submit a request.
+Otherwise, personal information may be released to the public until a request to withhold the information is submitted or another exception for release of information under law applies.
+An employee is responsible for notifying the district if he or she is subject to any exception for disclosure of personal or confidential information.

-Building Use

-Policies DGA, GKD
+Facility Use Policies DGA, GKD